Today's Articles

 Misty Copland

 *Misty Copeland was born on this date in 1982.
 She is a Black ballet dancer for American Ballet Theatre, author, and entertainer.
-She is the third Black soloist and first in the 21st century with ABT, where she has endured the cultural pressure associated with this role.
+She is the third Black soloist and the first in the 21st century with ABT, and she has endured the cultural pressure associated with this role.

 Copeland was born in Kansas City, Missouri, and raised in the San Pedro Los Angeles, California community.
 She is the youngest of Sylvia DelaCerna's four children from her second marriage to Douglas Copland.
 Between the ages of three and seven, Copeland lived in Bellflower, California, with her mother and her mother's third husband, Harold Brown, a Santa Fe Railroad sales executive.

-The family moved to San Pedro, where Sylvia eventually married her fourth husband, radiologist Robert DelaCerna, and where Misty attended Point Fermin Elementary School.
+The family moved to San Pedro, where Sylvia eventually married her fourth husband, radiologist Robert DelaCerna, and Misty attended Point Fermin Elementary School.
 When she was seven, Copeland saw Nadia, and gymnast Nadia Comăneci was her role model.
-She found her first creative outlet at a Boys & Girls Club woodshop class at eleven.
+At eleven, she found her first creative outlet at a Boys & Girls Club woodshop class.
 Copeland never studied ballet or gymnastics formally until her teenage years.
-However, she did enjoy choreographing flips, and dance moves to Mariah Carey's songs in her youth.
-Following in the footsteps of her older sister Erica who had starred on the Dana Middle School drill team.
+However, she enjoyed choreographing flips and dance moves to Mariah Carey's songs in her youth and following in the footsteps of her older sister Erica, who had starred on the Dana Middle School drill team.

-Copeland began her ballet studies at the age of 13 at the San Pedro Dance Center when Cynthia Bradley began picking her up from school.
+Copeland began her ballet studies at the San Pedro Dance Center at the age of 13 when Cynthia Bradley began picking her up from school.
 During her first year of middle school, the family left Robert.
 After living with various boyfriends of her mother, the family moved to the Sunset Inn in Gardena, California.
 Soon, DelaCerna told Copeland that she would have to give up ballet.

 However, Bradley wanted Copeland to continue and offered to host her, to which DelaCerna agreed so Misty could pursue her dream.
 Eventually, they signed a management contract as well as a life-story contract.
 She spent the weekdays with the Bradleys near the coast and the weekends at home with her mother, a two-hour bus ride away.
 By the age of fourteen, Copeland was the winner of a national ballet contest and won her first solo role.
 She has mentioned Raven Wilkinson as a mentor in her career.